wrightben/codeeval/String Permutations (JavaScript).md

 #### Other Considerations: nPr

-For the sequence 1-2-3-4-5-6-7, we can figure out 7P2 by using a starting index of 1-2 and an ending index of 7-6.<sup>1</sup>
+For the sequence 1-2-3-4-5-6-7, we can figure out 7P2 by using the starting index 1-2 and the ending index 7-6.<sup>1</sup>

 <sup>1: When n = r, it's possible to increment by 9.
 When n != r, it might be necessary to increment by 1</sup>